yushan-huang/EntropyPipeline/README.md

 ## Note: The code in this repo is an older version, the new version will be updated soon...

-# Analysing Entropy Features in Time-Series Data for Pattern Recognition in Neurological Conditions
+# Analyzing Entropy Features in Time-Series Data for Pattern Recognition in Neurological Conditions
 This repository includes the code required to reproduce the experiments and figures in the pre-print paper "Analysing Entropy Features in Time-Series Data for Pattern Recognition in Neurological Conditions".

 ## 1. Requirements